 Also in line with the spirit of traditional contemplative movements around the world, we offer all our programs free of charge, on a purely donation basis.
 We are dedicated to letting go of the fear and competition deeply embedded in the money economy, and instead embrace the trust and compassion brought forth by a gift-based economy – a movement of sharing that cultivates our capacity for mutual care, and recognizes that true balance is not maintained by the self-serving mind, but by the vastness and richness of nature.

 We don’t yet have a house or land for daily communal practice, but we are interested in finding some land on which to create such a full time residential practice home (please contact us if you have any ideas!)
-For now we’re hosting a meditation group every Sunday at five pm at Kailash Ecovillage (4311 SE 37th Ave, Portland, OR), where we sit, practice walking meditation or some simple qigong, and have a talk.
+For now we’re hosting a meditation group every Sunday at three pm at Kailash Ecovillage (4311 SE 37th Ave, Portland, OR), where we sit, practice walking meditation or some simple qigong, and have a talk.
 Then we make and enjoy a meal together (food is provided and is always free).
 We also offer occasional one day sittings, longer retreats, and several wilderness trips (our speciality) every summer.
 Everyone is welcome to join these events – please contact us at touchingearth (at) riseup (dot) net for the latest info on what’s going on and how to join.